Nembl

 Credential Storage

-All credentials (OAuth tokens and API keys) are stored in AWS Secrets Manager under your company namespace:
+All credentials (OAuth tokens and API keys) are stored as Nembl Vaults under your company namespace, encrypted at rest:

 nembl/{companyId}/connector-{connectorSlug}